Helin Kandemir

-Helin Kandemir (born 2 June 2004) is a Turkish actress, voice actress and model.
+Helin Kandemir (born 2 June 2004) is a Turkish actress and model.

 Early life

-Helin Kandemir was born on 2 June 2004, in Istanbul, Turkey, to a mother Ebru Uğurlu and father Murat Kandemir.
-The latter died on 27 February 2023, at the age of forty-seven, due to a treatment for leukemia.
+Helin Kandemir was born on 2 June 2004, in Istanbul, Turkey, to mother, Ebru Uğurlu, and father, Murat Kandemir.
+The latter died on 27 February 2023, at the age of forty-seven, while undergoing treatment for leukemia.
 She also has a younger sister.

 Career

 Helin Kandemir started acting at the age of nine on stage and graduated from high school in 2017.
 In the same year, she made her acting debut after being cast as Pelin Akıncı in the series aired on Kanal D İsimsizler.
 In 2018, she voiced the character of Ezran in the Netflix animated web series Ejderhalar Prensi, the character of Sam in the film Hızlı ve Öfkeli: Hobbs ve Shaw (Fast & Furious Presents: Hobbs & Shaw) and the character of Genç Shirley in the Netflix web series The Haunting: Tepedeki Ev (The Haunting of Hill House).

 In 2018 and 2019 she played the role of Elif Yürekli in the Kanal D series Bir Litre Gözyaşı and the role of Ceylan in the Netflix web series The Protector (Hakan: Muhafız).
 In 2019, she lent her voice to the character of Nala as a child in the animated film Aslan Kral (The Lion King).
 In the same year she played the role of Havva in the film A Tale of Three Sisters (Kız Kardeşler) directed by Emin Alper.
 For the latter film, she won the Best Actress award at the International Istanbul Film Festival.

 From 2019 to 2021 she was chosen to play the role of Kibrit / Dilara in the series broadcast on TV8 Doğduğun Ev Kaderindir, in which she co-starred with actors Demet Özdemir, İbrahim Çelikkol and Engin Öztürk.
 In 2020, she voiced the character Daphne as a child in the animated film ¡Scooby!
 (Scoob!) and the character of Madeleine in the Netflix web series La Révolution.
 The following year, in 2021, she played the role of Cemre Fırtına in the series aired on Star TV Kağıt Ev and the role of Mevsim Baykan in the series aired on Fox Elbet Bir Gün.
 In the same year, she played the role of Cansu in the Netflix film Stuck Apart (Azizler) directed by Durul Taylan and Yağmur Taylan.